blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2040-knowledge_base--Login_activity_and_device_blocking--.md

 ## Description:

-Login Activity and Device Blocking
+Login activity and Device blocking

 MSTG-AUTH-11: The app informs the user of all sensitive activities with their account.
 Users are able to view a list of devices, view contextual information (IP address, location, etc.), and to block specific devices.